Quantum and Damages Experts: Product Deficiency or Defective Project Performance Claims

 - Financial and/or bonding capacity to add new work

-Our financial experts evaluate accounting and financial data with Generally Accepted Accounting Principles (GAAP).
-Our financial experts consider how management uses underlying data to prepare financial information, compare cost estimates and actual costs in job cost reports, and determine whether claims are based on actual costs incurred or based on standard rates/estimated costs.
-When a claim is prepared or the evaluation of a claim that is prepared by others is provided for our analysis, our accounting, financial, economic, engineering, and construction experts present the results of their work in ways understandable to the decision-making audience.
+In analyzing damages, Long International evaluates accounting and financial information according to Generally Accepted Accounting Principles (GAAP).
+Our experts’ financial and accounting backgrounds enable them to consider how management uses underlying data to prepare accounting and financial information, evaluate the costs in cost estimates and job cost reports, and determine whether claims are for real costs incurred or based on standard rates or scheduled costs.
+After our experts have prepared a claim or set forth a claim evaluation, they know how to present the results of their work in ways understandable to the decision-making audience..

 Quantum and Damages Experts: Cost-Based Engineering and Construction Claims